Space-Systems/OPI/README.md

 then the easiest way to get help at the moment is to contact me directly (mmoeckel on GitHub).
 A quick overview of the most significant changes:

+* New license: Moved from LGPL to the simpler and more permissive MIT license.
 * Indexed propagation and multi-time propagation have moved from individual functions to the main "propagate"/"calculate" functions.
 A mode setting has been introduced to switch between single epoch (default) and individual epoch mode.
 If indexed propagation is not